EXPLAINER-Britain's 'Super Saturday' Brexit showdown in parliament

 Lawmakers will try to amend the wording of the motion which is voted upon to change its meaning.
 These so-called amendments need to be approved by a vote in parliament, which would take place before a vote on approving the final text of the motion.
 So far three have been submitted, and more could be added on Saturday.
 The speaker has discretion over which ones he thinks lawmakers should be able to debate and vote upon.

 AMENDMENT A - This has been submitted by a cross-party group of lawmakers.
 Its effect would be to withhold approval for a deal until legislation implementing the deal has been passed by parliament.
 This could require a delay to Brexit if the legislation cannot be passed before Oct.
-31. AMENDMENT B - This changes the vote from being about approving Johnson's deal, to being about cancelling Brexit altogether.
-It seeks lawmakers' approval to revoke the 'Article 50' notice that notified the EU of Britain's intention to exit.
+31. If the amendment was approved, there would be no vote on Johnson's deal on Saturday.

-AMENDMENT C - This calls for lawmakers to reject Johnson's deal and request a delay to Brexit in order for a general election to be held.
-A group of Labour lawmakers who favour a second referendum could put forward an amendment calling for approval of any deal to be subject to another public vote.
-If passed, this would not be binding on the government, but would be hard to ignore and would be a big step forward for the long-running campaign for a new vote.
+SECOND REFERENDUM - A group of Labour lawmakers who favour a second referendum have put forward an amendment calling for approval of any deal to be subject to another public vote, although this only has a chance of being debated if Johnson loses a vote on his deal.
+If this was put to a vote and passed, it would not be binding on the government, but would be hard to ignore and would be a big step forward for the long-running campaign for a new vote.

 This number is lower than a simple majority of 326 because seven Irish nationalist Sinn Fein party members do not sit or vote, three deputy speakers do not vote, and the speaker, John Bercow, votes only in the event of a tie.
 There are also four "tellers" who help count votes, but do not vote themselves.
 However two of the tellers must support the deal and two must be against.